-- The patrol halts at the last suitable position, approximately 200 meters from the tentative patrol base location. - The squad leader selects the point to leave the route of march. - Close-in security for the patrol is established, and the patrol leader and subordinate leaders conduct a leader's reconnaissance (see fig. 5-18 on page 132). - The patrol leader moves to the tentative patrol base location and designates the point of entry into the patrol base location as 6 o'clock, then moves to and designates the center of the patrol base as patrol headquarters. - Subordinate leaders reconnoiter areas assigned to them by the clock system for suitability and return to the patrol leader upon completion.
+- The patrol halts at the last suitable position, approximately 200 meters from the tentative patrol base location. - The squad leader selects the point to leave the route of march. - Close-in security for the patrol is established, and the patrol leader and subordinate leaders conduct a leader's reconnaissance (see figure 5-18). - The patrol leader moves to the tentative patrol base location and designates the point of entry into the patrol base location as 6 o'clock, then moves to and designates the center of the patrol base as patrol headquarters. - Subordinate leaders reconnoiter areas assigned to them by the clock system for suitability and return to the patrol leader upon completion. - The patrol leader sends the team leaders to bring the patrol forward (see figure 5-19). - The patrol leaves the line of march at right angles and enters the base in single file, moving to the center of the base.
+Designated Marines remove signs of the patrol's movement.